-NRC staff will ensure that the DP contains the information summarized under "Areas of Review," above.
-The staff will review the licensee's or responsible party's descriptions of the 10 CFR 20.1403 or 10 CFR 20.1404 compliance activities without assessing the technical accuracy or completeness of the information contained therein.
+NRC staff should ensure that the DP contains the information summarized under "Areas of Review," above.
+The staff should review the licensee's descriptions of the 10 CFR 20.1403 or 10 CFR 20.1404 compliance activities without assessing the technical accuracy or completeness of the information contained therein.
 The adequacy of this information will be assessed during the detailed review.
-Staff will review the DP table of contents and the individual descriptions under "Areas of Review," above, to ensure that the licensee has included this information in the DP and to determine if the level of detail of the information appears to be adequate for the staff to perform a detailed technical review.
+Staff should review the DP table of contents and the individual descriptions under "Areas of Review," above, to ensure that the licensee has included this information in the DP and to determine if the level of detail of the information appears to be adequate for the staff to perform a detailed technical review.

 The material to be reviewed is both informational and technical in nature.
-The staff will make a qualitative assessment as to whether the licensee's or responsible party's eligibility demonstration, description of institutional controls, description of financial assurance, and description of activities undertaken to obtain advice from the public on the proposed institutional controls and the results of these activities are adequate to allow the staff to conclude that the licensee has complied with the requirements of 10 CFR 20.1403 or 10 CFR 20.1404.
-The staff will make a quantitative evaluation of the licensee's or responsible party's dose calculations and ALARA demonstrations.
+The staff should make a qualitative assessment as to whether the licensee's eligibility demonstration, description of institutional controls, description of financial assurance, and description of activities undertaken to obtain advice from the public on the proposed institutional controls and the results of these activities are adequate to allow the staff to conclude that the licensee has complied with the requirements of 10 CFR 20.1403 or 10 CFR 20.1404.
+The staff should make a quantitative evaluation of the licensee's dose calculations and ALARA demonstrations.